 - In an increasingly digital age, where we offload our memories to external devices, what role should memory play in our lives?
-As we’ve discussed, our identity is constructed via memory, and we’ve seen many characters who struggle because they fail to remember properly: Odysseus should have remembered his family when he was chasing after glory, Dante should have remembered Beatrice’s beauty after she died, Eve and Adam should have remembered God’s command, and Andy, even after his injury, should have remembered his community’s love for him.
+As we’ve discussed, our identity is constructed via memory, and we’ve seen many characters who struggle because they fail to remember properly: Odysseus should have remembered his family when he was chasing after glory, Dante should have remembered Beatrice’s beauty after she died, Eve and Adam should have remembered God’s command, Frankenstein should have remembered his family, and Andy, even after his injury, should have remembered his community’s love for him.
 Using three of these texts, make an argument for how we should train and use our memories.

 - How should we make our home in an earth which was our home but which has been damaged by our fall?
 How do we make a home here in exile in such a way that cultivates us to dwell later in our restored home?
 Make an argument that answers these questions by drawing on three of the texts we’ve read this semester.